Integration with OpenID connect

 Create Oauth 2.0 credentials on Google Console

-• Open Google developer console and, from credentials section, create a new credential of type Oauth client ID
+- Open the Google developer console and, from credentials section, create a new credential of type Oauth client ID

 Please follow the Google documentation for any detail or additional configuration.